Clan Logan: Clan Logan Society International

 The original Clan Logan Society was founded in 1913 by Thomas Logan, Esq., Provost of Partick, in Glasgow.
 Two successful Clan Logan Gatherings were held in Glasgow in 1913 and 1914.
 But with the advent of World War I, Clan Gatherings were placed in abeyance.
-Many clansmen laid down their lives for king and country during this war and so the original Society disbanded.
+Many clansmen laid down their lives for king and country during this war, and so the original Society disbanded.

 The new Clan Logan Society International was established in 2002 under the leadership of Vernon E. Logan of North Carolina, USA, to carry on the efforts of the original Society.
-Vernon led this reformation of the Society nobly, and with a passion for a successful future of Clan Logan.
+Vernon led this reformation of the Society nobly and with a passion for a successful future of Clan Logan.

-In 2018, at the unexpected death of Vernon, James C. Logan was confirmed the second President of the Society by the Board of Directors in accordance with the bylaws of the Society.
+In 2018, following the unexpected death of Vernon, James C. Logan was confirmed as the second President of the Society by the Board of Directors in accordance with the Society's bylaws.
 Under James' leadership, the Society experienced exponential growth in membership and now includes members from Scotland to the USA, to Guam, New Zealand, and Australia.
-The Society also maintains a close affiliation with the Clan Logan Society of Canada with its Commissioner, Steven Logan, serving on the Society’s Board of Directors for nearly a decade.
+The Society also maintains a close affiliation with the Clan Logan Society of Canada, with its Commissioner, Steven Logan, serving on the Society’s Board of Directors for nearly a decade.

 The Chief Restoration Project

-Clan Logan currently does not have a Chief of Name and Arms.
-After an exhaustive search failed to produce a hereditary heir, it has been decided to have a Family Convention in Edinburgh Scotland.
-It will be held in April 2025 and supervised by the Court of the Lord Lyon King of Arms.
-The purpose of the convention is to confirm a Commander to represent the Logan Family and Clan.
-The main role of the Commander will be to find a living heir to title the Chief of Name and Arms of Logan.
+Clan Logan has been without a Chief of Name and Arms since 1802.
+The last chief was Hugh Logan of that Ilk who died before 29 April 1802, without an heir.
+After exhausting all resources to locate a rightful heir, the clan members have elected Kevin Logan as Commander of the Logan name.
+This was completed at a Family Convention in Edinburgh Scotland.
+In April 2025 the convention was supervised by the Court of the Lord Lyon King of Arms.
+The role of the Commander of Clan Logan is to find a living heir to hold the title of Chief of the Name and Arms of Logan.